Cybergun-GitHub/Cybergun/README.md

 3. Can hack, phish, or upload malware to the victim's device
 4. Uses a variety of attacks
 5. Completely anonymous
+6. Can hack on practically any website (English only)

 Cons:
 1. Cannot hack local accounts or phones